 =SUM(B2:D5)

-As you can see in the screenshot bellow, both formulas return the same total.
+As you can see in the screenshot below, both formulas return the same total.
 The difference reveals itself in the moment you add new entries to the table: the first formula (with the dynamic named range) will update automatically, whereas the second one will have to be updated manually with each change.
 That makes a huge difference, uh?

 How to use dynamic named ranges in Excel formulas